nhtrieuvy/nhtrieuvy/README.md

 📚 I am a 3rd year student majoring in information technology.

-👨‍💻 Currently learning about Django, Spring Boot, Flutter, React, web and app programming.
+👨‍💻 Currently studying AI in parallel with web and app development.

-️🎯 Goal-driven backend developer focused on product quality.
+️🎯 Goal-driven backend developer focused on integrating AI to deliver high-quality products..

 ---